 Leveraged | Collaborated | Spearheaded |

 Many jobs require some technical or specialized knowledge.
-Think about the main tasks unique to your role and find action words that represent your ability to do that work.
-The words below can help get you started:
+Think about the main tasks unique to your role and find action words that represent your ability to do that specific kind of work.
+Explore the words below to help you get started:

 Analyzed | Coded | Conducted |